Danforth Chapels: Florida Southern College Danforth Chapel (1955)

 The Danforth Chapel at Florida Southern College, in Lakeland, Florida, was completed in 1955 by famous architect Frank Lloyd Wright.
 Although Wright designed several buildings on the Florida Southern campus, the Danforth Chapel is his only design on campus with leaded glass work.
 Wright also designed a suspended staircase in the chapel.
 The chapel, which sits next to the Annie Pfeiffer Chapel, is a miniature chapel that seats about 100 people.

 The Danforth Chapel, along with other historic buildings on the Florida Southern College campus, are now registered as National Historic Landmarks.

 Morehouse College Danforth Chapel (1955)

 Designed by architect Edward C. Miller, the Danforth Chapel in Morehouse College, Atlanta, Georgia, was built in 1955.
 William H. Danforth not only donated toward the chapel, but he also funded scholarships for many Morehouse students.
-The campus is a traditionally Black campus that has trained men who were seeking to be leaders.
+The campus is classified as a HBCU that has trained men who were seeking to be leaders.